DaNish808/bus-mall/user_stories.md

     As the site developer, I want an object constructor for my products.

-    As the site developer, I want properties in my product objects to account for name, image, description, vote count (array), show count (array), and id.
+    As the site developer, I want properties in my product objects to account for name,
+        image,
+        description,
+        vote count (array),
+        show count (array),
+        id.

     As the site developer, I want methods in my product objects that will, render the product image and description,
-        return the precentage of votes per shown for this product, handle the vote event and log vote and show counts,
+        return the precentage of votes per shown for this product, fire the vote event and log vote and show counts,

     As the site developer, I want an object literal that will handle the overall survey.

-    As the site developer, I want my survey object to have properties for the
+    As the site developer, I want my survey object to have properties for the array of products
+        total number of votes
+        the element containers for the images
+        the element containers for the descriptions
+        the element container for the voting area

+    As the site developer, I want my survey object to have methods to iterate over 25 votes
+        for each vote
+            select three random products
+            render the three selected products to the page set up event listener on the voting area container fire vote event method in the product object called display results of poll to page